AndrewJBateman/angular-material-portfolio/README.md

 ## :floppy_disk: Setup

-* Run `ng serve` for a dev server.
+* `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files
-* Run `npm run build` to create build file with Ahead of Time (aot) compilation (enabled by default from Angular 9) and with source map explorer
+* `npm run build` to create build file with Ahead of Time (aot) compilation (enabled by default from Angular 9) and with source map explorer
-* Run `npm run build:stats` to run the webpack-bundle-analyzer & generate a stats.json file inside of the dist folder
+* `npm run build:stats` to run the webpack-bundle-analyzer & generate a stats.json file inside of the dist folder
-* Run `npm run analyze` and navigate to `http://localhost:8888/` to see the analysis
+* `npm run analyze` and navigate to `http://localhost:8888/` to see the analysis
-* Run `npm run build:ssr` to create a build file with SSR.
+* `npm run build:ssr` to create a build file with SSR.
 Add "defer" in inline css file in browser/index.html
-* Run `npm run serve:ssr` to see the SSR on localhost
+* `npm run serve:ssr` to see the SSR on localhost
-* Run `firebase deploy` to deploy build file to firebase hosting. (`ng deploy` does not work due to [errors with SSR](https://stackoverflow.com/questions/61913016/angular-npm-run-servessr-fails))
+* `firebase deploy` to deploy build file to firebase hosting. (`ng deploy` does not work due to [errors with SSR](https://stackoverflow.com/questions/61913016/angular-npm-run-servessr-fails))

 ## :computer: Code Examples